matthewkapfhammer/MotionBuilderSublime/README.md

 ### Usage

-To send a snippet, simply select some code in a Python script, and hit `ctrl+alt+return`, or right click and choose "Send To MotionBuilder".
+To send a snippet, simply select some code in a Python script, and hit `ctrl+alt+shift+return`, or right click and choose "Send To MotionBuilder".
 A telnet connection will be made to a running MotionBuilder instance on the configured port matching Python, and the code will be run in MotionBuilder's environment.

 ### Beyond The Plugin